-This bank’s senior leadership team is bullish on branches.
 This bank is bullish on branches.
-Their senior leadership teams believe their branch network is integral component of their distribution strategy, and they continue to make investments in the brick-and-mortar channel.
+Their senior leadership team believes their branch network is integral component of their distribution strategy, and they continue to make investments in the brick-and-mortar channel.

 London based design consultancy allen international incorporated a number of progressive concepts into the branch.
 Staff aren’t walled off in their own private offices.
 In fact only the branch manager has their own workspace.
 Casual meetings with customers are held in restaurant-style booths — semi-private, but still very much open.
 If more privacy is required, meetings can move into the more traditional conference room.

 The branch is built for a staff of four.
 In addition to the manager, one person handles transactions in the cash zone, one serves as a sort of roaming greeter/concierge while another handles sales and service inquiries.

 “If we don’t deliver the unexpected, we will only disappoint.”